grimmer0125/express-mongo-rest-k8s-sample/README.md

     - Use Postman (UI) by importing the shared collection
     - Use `jest` (Command line) to run unit tests locally.
     - Use Docker to test quickly.
 - An Restful API example for a key-value storage.
-Folder structure is borrowed from [generator-rest](https://github.com/diegohaz/generator-rest)
+Folder structure is borrowed from [generator-rest](https://github.com/diegohaz/generator-rest).
+Unit test is put in each API endpoint folder.
 - Use MongoDB ODM library: Mongoose.
 - Convenient debugging setting via Visual Studio Code, using debugger with breakpoints for codes and tests !!